johnny5550822/gdax-army/README.md

 Maintainers - [Johnny Ho](https://github.com/johnny5550822), [Panayiotis Petousis](https://github.com/panas89)

 ## Warming
 This repository is for non-commercial use and for research purpose.
 Please use it in caution and it DOES NOT guranttee to earn profit.
+Please report any bugs.

 ## Contributing
 Please feel free to [pull requests](https://github.com/johnny5550822/gdax-army/pulls).